Bloodstone (band): Biography

-Roger Durham died on July 27, 1973, at the age of 27 after being thrown off a horse.
+Roger Durham died on July 27, 1973, at the age of 27 of kidney failure and liver complications.
 Founding member Melvin Webb died in 1982.
 Willis Draffen died on February 8, 2002, at the age of 56.
 Charles Love died on March 6, 2014, at the age of 68.
 Love died from complications of pneumonia and had been battling emphysema for several years.
 Charles McCormick died on April 12, 2022, at the age of 75.
+When McCormick died, Harry Williams became the only surviving member of the original lineup still in the group, but he continued to perform with Donald Brown, who had replaced Draffen in 2002.
+Charles McCaleb, replaced McCormick after his death in 2022, and is no longer with the group as of December 2024.